Better Decisions Faster

 A quality decision is one that is executed well because your choice is aligned with your purpose.
 We must have processes that help us remember to focus on the essential work that is making the biggest impact.
 We often fall back into bad habits and lose sight of our focus.

 Hi, I’m Karl Staib.
 The creator of the Dig to Fly method and author of Bring Gratitude.
 I struggled for years with making quality decisions because I didn’t have a system in place.
 Once I developed routines that worked for my personality type that’s when my career took off.

 I struggled with depression, money issues, being fired from a great job, Cancer, relationships, career. etc. If you are currently struggling thru something right now, I probably struggled at one time to overcome it as well.
 My main issue was that I didn’t prepare properly.
 I would launch into a project and just wing it as I would go.
 I didn’t have a framework to think through different kinds of decisions.
 I got decent results, but my results could have been so much better if I had a better systems in place.

 Now I go through a checklist of questions before I start any major project.
 It’s this mental map that keeps my anxiety and stress manageable through each stage of a project.
 Making better decisions faster about developing your own systems that help you improve your mindset, but also prepare yourself for anything that comes your way.

 Do you want a co-pilot to help guide you through the stormy weather.

-Would you like someone who has been through the mindset trenches and knows how to go from chaos to clarity in less than 3 months?
+Would you like someone who has been through the business trenches and knows how to go from chaos to clarity in less than 3 months?
 Then we should set up a time to talk.
-You have to review your current process for making important decisions, eliminate what isn't working and help you tackle whatever challenges that occur with your transition.
+You have to review your current process for making important decisions, eliminate what isn’t working and help you tackle whatever challenges that occur with your transition.
 When you can find gratitude in a challenge you are farther ahead than 90% of other people.